 What are the benefits of the token model to the patient?

 The token model means that the patient experiences less paper in processing a prescription and can more easily produce their token to a dispensing pharmacist.
 As an example, a sick person, having visited the doctor for treatment, could forward their SMS token to their spouse for them to fill at their pharmacy of choice.
 Equally, the patient may choose to forward their token to a pharmacy of their choice for dispensing and delivery – this could occur directly or via an intermediary app or service.

 What are the benefits of the token model to the doctor?

 Aside from the benefit of no longer having to print and sign paper prescriptions, the token model may enable doctors and other healthcare providers to provide better care to patients at a distance.
 As an example, a doctor could forward a prescription token to their patient following a telehealth consultation without the need for a follow up paper prescription (legal document).
 Doctors may also feel comfortable to re-issue tokens to patients in the event a token is lost as there is no risk of duplicating the legal document (which remains unchanged in the PES).

 What are the limitations of the token model?

-The token model has limited application for patients using multiple medicines and does not solve the issue of patients losing their prescriptions.
+The token model has limited application for patients using multiple medicines.
+The electronic prescribing system does not solve the issue of patients losing their prescriptions.

-As a token must be presented at the time of dispensing and is not able to be ‘searched’, patients are at risk of losing their tokens/prescriptions just as they are with a paper prescription.
+As a token must be presented when dispensing electronic prescriptions and is not able to be ‘searched’, patients are at risk of losing their tokens/prescriptions just as they are with a paper prescription.
 Whilst the legal document will remain in one of the PES systems, it is irretrievable without the unique token possessed by the patient.

 What are some of the potential workflow impacts of the token model for doctors?